LionelLeston/boreal-birds-seismic-line-recovery/README.md

 # boreal-birds-seismic-line-recovery
-R project for modelling boreal bird abundance along seismic lines in BC, NWT (Canada) at different stages of vegetation recovery.
+R project for modelling boreal bird abundance along seismic lines in northeastern British Columbia and the Northwest Territories, Canada, at different stages of vegetation recovery.
 This R project and its data and code are associated with a manuscript submitted for consideration for publication in Avian Conservation and Ecology.
 The manuscript's title is "BOREAL SONGBIRD RESPONSE
 TO SEISMIC LINE RECOVERY AT VARYING SCALES".

 ABSTRACT: